Lobster Bisque

 Tomalley & Roe

-• Tomalley is a soft green substance found in the lobster carapace that fulfills the function of both the liver and the pancreas.
-The lobster roe (eggs) is naturally black and when cooked it turns red and is called coral.
-Both substances enhance flavor of the bisque.
-Frozen lobster roe can be purchased online.
+• Tomalley—the soft, green substance found in the lobster's carapace—serves as both the liver and the pancreas.
+Lobster roe (eggs) is naturally black, but turns a vibrant red when cooked, at which point it is known as coral.
+Together, both substances enrich the flavor of the bisque.
+Frozen lobster roe is also available for purchase online.
 How to shell a lobster.

 Bisque

-• To start, heat a heavy large skillet or pot over medium high heat.
-Drizzle some peanut oil and throw in the halved lobster bodies and sear on both sides until it begins to dry out for about 8 minutes.
+• To start, heat a heavy large skillet or pot over medium-high heat.
+Drizzle with peanut oil, add the halved lobster bodies, and sear on both sides until they begin to dry out, about 8 minutes.
 Add the brandy and ignite it.
-Lower the heat and cook until the flame is gone.
-Add the chopped leek, shallots, garlic and olive oil.
-Cook 10 minutes and add the tomato paste and roast it for 4 minutes.
-Add water, heavy cream, herbs, spices, lobster roe and tomalley.
-Bring mixture to boil and cook for 45 minutes on low.
-Turn off the heat and let it sit 15 minutes on the stove stop.
-Discard herbs and spices.
-Mix bisque in the high powered blender.
-Pass through the chinois pressing firmly on solids.
-Bring bisque to a boil.
-Re-blend right before serving.
+Lower the heat and cook until the flame subsides.
+Add the chopped leek, shallots, garlic, and olive oil.
+Cook for 10 minutes, then add the tomato paste and roast for 4 minutes.
+Add water, heavy cream, herbs, spices, lobster roe, and tomalley.
+Bring the mixture to a boil, then reduce to a simmer and cook for 45 minutes over low heat.
+Turn off the heat and let it rest for 15 minutes on the stove.
+Discard the herbs and spices.
+Blend the bisque in a high-powered blender (avoid over mixing).
+Pass through a chinois, pressing firmly on the solids.
+Bring the bisque back to a boil.
+Quickly re-blend right before serving.

 Plating